tipenko/MorbidJS/README.md

 Collections must be stored as ul>li or else, but every collection item must be separate DOM element and be nested exactly in item with meaningful class or id.

+### Javascript consideration #
+This object: in progress

+Event methods: do not use stopPropagation() or stopImmediatePropagation()

+Don't create objects with logic.
+Logic must be Morbid.

 ### Browser support #
 Limited by Proxy API.
 Won't work in IE 11.

 ### Architecture.
 Reusability.
 Modularity.
 Design.
 Performance ###
 MorbidJS is to create something you need extremely fast and small.
 If you have a team and a year-long project, consider something else.
 If you need a small widget to display in iframe - hello!